Identity Attribution for Shared User and Service Accounts

 Typical IAM solutions don’t work for databases and data lakes

 Many popular databases don’t support SAML and OIDC protocols.
 Most business users access data using BI tools which use a single service account shared across all users, creating a security vulnerability that could be solved with better identity and access management.

 The age-old challenge with databases has been inability to manage which users access what data.
 This is because traditional databases like PostgreSQL and MySQL do not support native SSO capabilities.
 Organizations have to either painfully manage provisioning for each user individually, or, what is often the case, their users end up sharing credentials amongst each other.

-Even when a modern database like Snowflake or Redshift does support native SSO, either through Okta or IAM, they are accessed using BI tools and apps such as Looker, Tableau, Thoughtspot, etc. Even though hundreds of users may be using these tools, the database only sees activity from a single service account.
+When a modern database like Snowflake or Redshift does support native SSO, either through Okta or similar IAM, they are accessed using BI tools and apps such as Looker, Tableau, Thoughtspot, etc. Even though hundreds of users may be using these tools, the database only sees activity from a single service account.

 Cyral provides Identity Attribution which enables customers to get complete visibility and control over data activity by individual users.

 The Cyral sidecar sits inline between users and data repositories, and brokers authentication requests.
 This enables users to authenticate themselves using their IDP credentials.

 Cyral provides protocol-specific logic that can extract user identity information from the request sent by the various apps and tools to the repositories.

 Cyral generates activity logs enriched with user identity information.
 This gives security teams complete visibility into who accessed which data, from where.

 With Cyral you can create access-control permissions and restrictions based on well-defined rules that can include the job or role of the user, the account they want to access, and the data within the repo.
 The permissions can be pre-configured by administrators ahead of time, or granted just in time based on access requests from users.